 Marguerite Henry’s Amazing Horse Stories

 Misty of Chincoteague speaks to freedom, and kindness, and determination among other things.
-As a horse-crazy girl growing up, I couldn’t get enough of these books.
+As a horse-crazy girl growing up, I couldn’t get enough of these.
 Paul and Maureen make good role models, both in their strengths and their failures.
 The fact that we get to follow several generations of this horse family (Misty, Stormy, Star…) makes it that much sweeter.
 And the history of the Chincoteague / Assateague islands themselves is so cool!
 Here’s a Complete Collection too!
-I think these will always be popular middle grade books!
+I think these will always be popular!

 The American Adventure Series

-The American Adventure series is another amazing candidate for Best Middle Grade Books of all time!!
-40+ books, with kids from the Mayflower to World War II.
+The American Adventure series is a series of 40+ books, with kids from the Mayflower to World War II.
 Putting them center stage in many great moments of American history.
-My mom got a subscription for these books when we were homeschooling, and we got 2 books every month for nearly 2 years. of course, every time the box came, we devoured every page.
+My mom got a subscription for this series when we were homeschooling, and we got 2 stories every month for nearly 2 years. of course, every time the box came, we devoured every page.
 They are short but memorable.
 And definitely make history come alive!